-Gingivitis is considered to be a bacterial infection of the gums.
+Gingivitis is a bacterial infection of the gums.
 The exact reason why gingivitis develops has not been proven, but several theories exist.

 - Sometimes hormonal changes in the body during pregnancy, puberty, and steroid therapy leave the gums vulnerable to bacterial infection.